Saves the current page as an Internet shortcut file on Windows, Mac, and Linux.

 Personally, I've always used Internet shortcut files ("ISFs", from here on) for a multitude of reasons.
 For example, I use them:

-1. To passively share links to content with people via cloud-shared folders
+1. To passively share links to content with people via shared folders

-2. To replace the temporary use of pinned tabs and bookmarks
+2. To supersede the temporary use of pinned tabs and bookmarks

 3. As portable links

-4. To accompany installers with links to the websites, accompany projects with links to resources, etc
+4. To accompany resources (installers with links to the websites, projects with links to assets, etc)

 But, I've always found them so awkward to create.
 Hence, this extension.